 To make sure your holiday doesn’t land you with the unexpected expense of having to fork out for a new laptop or smartphone this year, be sure to read the small print of your travel insurance cover.

-You can play around with options and search for the best deal for you on MoneySuperMarket’s
+You can play around with options and search for the best deal for you on MoneySuperMarket’s travel insurance channel.

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct